carolinesargent/sparcleqc/docs/developer_guide.rst

 Developer Guide
 ===============

-The flowchart below outlines the general logic of Sparcle_QC.
+The flowchart below outlines the general logic of SparcleQC.
 Python function names are in bold.
 We appreciate contributions via GitHub.

 .. image:: _static/skinny_flowchart-light.png
    :class: only-light